Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/README.md

 ## Previous Works
 Before deciding on our approach, we conducted a general literature review of the state-of-the-art (Much to our surprise, there are quite a few publications on this topic).
 However. many of these approaches are based on GANs [1, 2], which typically take a long time to train and exhibit unstable effects once trained.
 Given the industrial nature of our problem, we opted to find a more stable approach with the thought of later extending to allow user interaction (A feature available with GANs).

-The approach we chose to pursue was:  [“Anime Sketch Coloring with Swish-Gated Residual U-Net”][3] \[3\] by Gang Liu, Xin Chen, and Yanzhong Hu, published in December 2018, which utilizes a novel U-Net-based network structure (SGRU) and perceptual loss to generate several possible colorations for the same black and white sketch.
+The approach we chose to pursue was: <a href=https://www.researchgate.net/publication/330938704_Anime_Sketch_Coloring_with_Swish-Gated_Residual_U-Net_10th_International_Symposium_ISICA_2018_Jiujiang_China_October_13-14_2018_Revised_Selected_Papers>“Anime Sketch Coloring with Swish-Gated Residual U-Net”</a> \[3\] by Gang Liu, Xin Chen, and Yanzhong Hu, published in December 2018, which utilizes a novel U-Net-based network structure (SGRU) and perceptual loss to generate several possible colorations for the same black and white sketch.

 Qualitatively, this method vastly outperforms other state-of-the art colorizers such as Paintschainer and Style2paints.